akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="4.01"></a>Sec.
 4.01 Proposal Format

-**Need to update the below.
-For reference, below is what was in the DPA RFP:**

-**This is the section where I suggest we consider evaluation priorities first.
-We want to be sure we request** **the correct/necessary info from vendors so that OCS can evaluate effectively to meet their chosen criteria.**

- The state discourages overly lengthy and costly proposals, with proposals of seven (7) per DPA project feedback – suggest we increase this a bit.
-14?
-20? or fewer pages encouraged.
+The state discourages overly lengthy and costly proposals, with proposals of seven (7) or fewer pages encouraged.
 In order for the state to evaluate proposals fairly and completely, offerors must follow the format set out in this RFP and provide all information requested.

 ### <a name="4.02"></a>Sec.
 4.02 Introduction